Draphtx/foundry-vtt-loadout/README.md

 On the other hand you may prefer that EVERYTHING be visually represented, in which case you would uncheck this box to strictly enforce Loadouts management.
 In such a case, were a player to attempt to add an unconfigured item, the player will get a UI notification that the item is not configured for Loadouts and cannot be added to their inventory.
 If the item was necessary, the GM would either need to add it for them or configure the item for Loadouts.

+`Prefer Local Tiles` When activated, any valid item slots in the scene currently viewed by the triggering client session are weighted more strongly overall than those in other scenes.
+See [Tile Options](#tile-options) for more information on preference weight.

 `Enable Remote Stashing` Loadouts supports the idea of 'carried' vs 'owned' inventories.
 Like a chest in a fantasy game, you may choose for the players to have inventories that are not carried on their person but must be accessed from a certain location like a camp or safehouse.
 Enabling this option allows players the option to 'teleport' new items to remote locations if they do not have room to carry the items on their person.

 `Enable Add When Full` If a player has no inventory slots available on their person, and Remote Stashing is not enabled or stashes are also full, the player will have the choice to add the item to their inventory without the accompanying Loadouts configuration and token.
 If disabled, the player will simply get a message that their inventory is full and the item may not be added.